Respiratory Toxicology Group

 Exposure of laboratory animals by inhalation closely duplicates the way that humans are exposed to airborne toxicants, and is essential for studying the role of chemicals in respiratory disease.
 Animal inhalation studies are conducted at the NIEHS inhalation facility, which is operated by an on-site contractor with oversight by the Respiratory Toxicology Group.
 The inhalation facility provides the expertise and state-of-the-art inhalation exposure systems for designing and conducting inhalation studies of laboratory animals for DNTP and DIR investigators.

 Major areas of research:

-- Biochemical and molecular mechanisms of toxicity of inhaled environmental chemicals
+- Biochemical and molecular mechanisms of inhaled environmental and occupational chemicals

-Daniel L. Morgan, Ph.D., D.A.B.T, heads the Respiratory Toxicology Group within the NTP Laboratory.
-He received his Ph.D. in pharmacology and toxicology from the University of Kansas in 1982 and is a board- certified toxicologist.
-He joined the NIEHS in 1985 where he has served as a project leader for National Toxicology Program inhalation studies and project officer for the NIEHS inhalation facility.
+Daniel L. Morgan, Ph.D., D.A.B.T., is head of the Respiratory Toxicology group in the NTP Laboratory.
+He received his Ph.D. in Pharmacology and Toxicology from the University of Kansas in 1982, and is a board- certified Toxicologist.
+Dr. Morgan completed his postdoctoral work in the Department of Pharmacology and Medicine at Duke University Medical Center.
+He then continued his research in the Comprehensive Cancer Center, Laboratory of Environmental Toxicology and Pharmacology at Duke University Medical Center before joining the NIEHS in 1988.
+Currently he is a project leader for National Toxicology Program inhalation studies and project officer for the NIEHS inhalation facility.